cosmos/cosmos-sdk/docs/spec/staking/transactions.md

 * `getXxx`, `setXxx`, and `removeXxx` functions are used to retrieve and modify objects from the store
 * `sdk.Dec` refers to a decimal type specified by the SDK.
+* `sdk.Int` refers to an integer type specified by the SDK.

 ## TxCreateValidator